 There are three ways to attach the membrane to the cover board: ballasted, with an adhesive, or mechanically fastened.

 The significant difference between TPO and EPDM comes when it is time to adhere the membrane seams together.
 TPO uses a hot-air gun to melt down the membrane at the seams and fuse them together.
-EPDM is joined together with a seam tape.
+EPDM is joined together with seam tape.

 Lightweight and Flexible

-Even though there are multiple layers, and you can choose the thickness of the membrane installed on your roof.
+Even though there are multiple layers, you can choose the thickness of the membrane installed on your roof.
 Overall single-ply membrane roofing is lightweight compared to other commercial flat roof systems.
 This relieves stress that’s put on your building’s structure.
 (Excluding ballasted systems)

 The flexibility of the single-ply membranes allows the contractor to accommodate unique roof designs.
 This flexibility also allows the roofing systems to stay intact with expanding and contracting buildings.